 Geometric Mean Calculator

-Use this calculator to easily calculate the Geometric mean for a set of numbers or percentages.
+Use this online calculator to easily calculate the Geometric mean for a set of numbers or percentages.
+Works properly with negative numbers so it can be used to find the geometric mean of returns of investments.

 What is a geometric mean?